digidotcom/xbee_ansic_library/samples/README.md

 - **Socket Test**:
   Tool used for manually/interactively exploring and testing xbee/xbee_socket.c APIs.
+For use with XBee Cellular firmware versions ending in x15 or later.

 - **XBee netcat**:
   A version of the netcat (nc) tool that uses the XBee sockets API to open a TCP or UDP socket and pass its data to/from stdout/stdin.
+For use with XBee Cellular firmware versions ending in x15 or later.

 - **XBee3 SRP Verifier**:
   Tool to configure salt and verifier for BLE access.